Analysis | Sorry, Mr. President, but the ‘real polls’ are actual polls, not rally crowds

 For electoral questions, the pool is smaller.
 There are about 199 million registered voters in the United States, according to L2, a political data firm.
 Of that number, about 58 million voted in every national election from 2012 to 2018.
 So if you’re hoping to talk to any voter, you’re calling from a pool of 199 million people.
 If you want to talk to people who are likely to vote and use past voting history as a guide for doing so, the pool is smaller still.
 But it’s still 1-in-75,000 odds, like being the one person in attendance at the Super Bowl who wins some grand prize.
 (To use a slightly cheerier example.)

 Of course, those odds assume that you answer the phone.
-Americans are much less likely to answer unsolicited calls than they used to be, making it harder for pollsters to actually connect with the people to whom they wish to speak.
+Americans are much less likely to answer unsolicited calls than they used to be, making it harder for pollsters to connect with the people to whom they wish to speak.
 If you have both never been called for a poll and never answer calls from unknown numbers, understand that those things are probably related.

 More than 1,000 people in more than 250 different area codes answered calls from the Post-ABC pollsters this month, from Alaska to Florida.
 Their views of the presidential race and politics broadly informed our most recent poll results.

 We didn’t call every area code, no — but, then, we didn’t need to.
 Polling 1,000 people nationally gives a statistically valid representation of the country, just as a small taste of your soup will allow you to determine if it’s cool enough to eat.
-That means that we don’t need to talk to someone in every county in order to accurately measure the American mood.
-And the accuracy of that system has been proven repeatedly with our publicly published results.
+That means that we don’t need to talk to someone in every county to accurately measure the American mood.
+And the accuracy of that system has been proved repeatedly with our publicly published results.

 No poll consistently gets election results precisely right.
 That's the nature of polling — and why polling averages are useful.
 We can track polling trends broadly to determine how a contest is going.